ipeters90/restful-node-api/README.md

 # restful-node-api

-A restful user authentication api built with node.js/express and MongoDb.
-This api includes support for user info retrieval, updating, new user creation and also removal and a secure and reliable middleware to ensure appropriate authorization for each endpoint.
+A REST api built with Node.js using the Express.js framework and and MongoDB (using the Mongoose ODM).
+This api provides a secure interface for user info retrieval, updating, new user creation and removal.

 (This Api development build not yet completed and in progress)